-Compared with 1984-85, as I mentioned earlier, the States' share of Central taxes has gone up by 30 per cent.
+- 55. Compared with 1984-85, as I mentioned earlier, the States' share of Central taxes has gone up by 30 per cent.
 This reflects the sharp increase in the share of States as a result of the recommendations of the Finance Commission.
 I am glad that Centre's efforts to improve tax collections have also been of substantial benefit to States.
 There has been a steep increase in other forms of transfer of resources as well.
 The States' share in small savings has registered an increase of 50 per cent and the Centre's Plan assistance to States has increased by 38 per cent.
 In addition, the Centre has provided Rs.
-722 crore as assistance to States for drought and flood relief.
-A medium-term loan of Rs.
-1,628 crore was also provided to the States in order to clear their overdrafts with the Reserve Bank of India.
+722 croies as assistance to States for drought and flood relief. medium-term loan of Rs.
+1628 crores was also provided to the States in order to clear their overdrafts with the Reserve Bank of India.
 I had made it clear that the Overdraft Regulation Scheme would have to be strictly adhered to in all circumstances and I am glad that the States have conformed to it.
-A problem that has bedevilled the fiscal picture for more than a decade has, thus, been solved.
-I should make it clear that this problem will not be allowed to recur.

-Taken together, there has been a massive increase of as much as Rs.
-7,542 crore or 51 per cent in Centre's transfers to States and Union Territories inclusive of assistance for Central and Centrally sponsored schemes in the current year as compared with 1984-85.
-In 1986-87, the budget estimates for total transfers to States on various counts is estimated at Rs.
-20,708 crore which is 15.40 per cent more than the Budget Estimates for 1985-86.
+A problem that has bedevilled the fiscal picture for more than a decade has thus been solved.
+I should make it clear that this problem will not be allowed to recur. - 56.
+Taken together, there has been a a massive increase of as much as Rs.
+7542 crores or 51 cent in Centre's transfers to States and Union Territories inclusive of assistance for Central and Centrally sponsored schemes in the current year as compared with 1984-85.
+In 1986-87 the estimates for total transfers to States on various counts is estimated at Rs.
+20708 crores which is 15.4 per cent more than the budget estimates for 1985-86. - 57.
 Let me now deal with some of the important sectors in which the Annual Plan for 1986-87 will provide a major thrust.
 First and foremost, we propose to provide a quantum jump in the allocations for poverty alleviation programmes.
 The outlay for Department of Rural Development for 1986-87 has been fixed at Rs.
-1,851 crore compared to an approved outlay of Rs.
-1,239 crore for 1985-86 an increase of nearly 50 per cent.
-Hon'ble members will recall that during the current year, Government had announced schemes for construction of low cost rural houses for Scheduled Castes/Scheduled Tribes and bonded labour, distribution of foodgrains at a concessional price to the people in the Integrated Tribal Development Projects, extended coverage under nutrition programme for young children, pregnant women and nursing mothers and expansion of the coverage of the Rural Landless Employment Guarantee Programme and the National Rural Employment Programme by allocation of additional foodgrains.
+1851 crores compared to an approved outlay of Rs.
+1239 crores for 1985-86 an increase of nearly 50 per cent.
+Hon'ble Members will recall that during the current year, Government had announced schemes for construction of low cost rural houses for Scheduled Castes/ Scheduled Tribes and bonded labour, distribution of foodgrains at a concessional price to the people in the Integrated Development Projects, extended coverage under nutrition programme for young children, pregnant women and nursing mothers and expansion of the coverage of the Rural Landless Employment Guarantee Programme and the National Rural Employment Programme by allocation of additional foodgrains.
 It is proposed to continue with these programmes during the next year also.
-An offtake of about 2 million ton of foodgrains is expected under these programmes in 1986-87.
-These programmes are designed to fulfil a commitment made by our Prime Minister, Shri Rajiv Gandhi.
+An offtake of about 2 million tonnes of foodgrains is expected under these programmes in 1986-87.
+These programmes are designed to fulfil a commitment made by our Prime Minister Shri Rajiv Gandhi.